mojaloop/on-premises-deployment/docs/kairos-pxeboot-hyperv.md

        1. It should successfully download boot artefacts via PXE boot, install the Kairos operating system and reboot from its HDD to a stable k3s enabled kairos node.

+## TODOs
+- Add templating to the config.yaml cloud config file:
+  - Allow for specified number of control plane nodes with different passwords etc...
+  - Allow for specified number of worker nodes with different passwords etc...
+- Add instructions for adding worker nodes to the cluster